sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 ## Main features:

-- Cross platform, tested on macOS Catalina, Windows 10 WSL and Ubunto 20.04
+- Cross platform, tested on macOS Catalina, Windows 10 WSL and Ubuntu  20.04

 -Setup is fully automated and guided, Fiji, CMTK and the registration GUI works out of the box